charSLee013/codex/docs/codex-server.md

   - Response: mirrors Chat Completions JSON on non-stream; emits `chat.completion.chunk` events on stream, including `delta.content` and `delta.tool_calls[*].function.arguments` for tool-call streaming.
+  - Non-stream requests are handled locally by replaying the upstream stream and aggregating the final Chat Completions payload.

 ### Examples